cityofaustin/Residential-Permitting/_projects/shed/consult.md

 ## How can I prepare for my consultation?

+We suggest preparing some information about your shed ahead of time to share with the reviewer during your consultation.
+This information allows the reviewer to tell you what permits you’ll need to finish your project.
+Follow these steps to make the most out of your consultation.

 ### 1. Be prepared to answer these questions about your project:

 * What's the address where the shed will be built?